dieterich-lab/scimodom/server/docs/source/bedrmod.rst

    * - basecalling
      - Basecalling model information where relevant
    * - bioinformatics_workflow
-     - Reference to bioinformatics workflow *e.g.* GitHub
+     - Reference to bioinformatics workflow *e.g.* GitHub, or information relevant to score, coverage and/or frequency calculation
    * - experiment
      - Information about experimental protocol, design, *etc.* or link to *e.g.* openBIS
    * - external_source